An open letter from your AIDS 2020 Conference Coordinating Committee

 We are proud of the communities we are – people living with HIV; men who have sex with men, transgender people, and other LGBTQI people; racial and ethnic minorities, indigenous people, immigrants and refugees; sex workers and people who inject drugs.
 We are scientists, clinicians and community advocates.
-We represent an international community, a United States and other countries around the globe that are resisting divisive politics and united in this historic and collective fight to end the HIV epidemic.
+We represent an international community, the United States and other countries around the globe that are resisting divisive politics and united in this historic and collective fight to end the HIV epidemic.
 Within the United States, we represent Oakland, San Francisco, southern states and major cities across the nation.
 In this capacity, we are honoured to assume the responsibility as the leadership body of the 23rd International AIDS Conference (AIDS 2020) and take on the role of the Conference Coordinating Committee (CCC).

 With great challenge comes great opportunity.
 We know from experience that the conference has the power to unite diverse voices to confront harmful policies and draw international attention and resources to ending the epidemic.
 We came together in Vancouver in 1996 to usher in the HAART era.
 We came together in 2000 to face AIDS denialism in South Africa.
 Now, the selection of the US is giving us the opportunity to stand up and seize this moment – and leverage this powerful platform – as a united community and to drive meaningful change.

 We had broad community support from organizations and persons living with HIV in San Francisco and Oakland to hold the meeting in the Bay Area.
 Moreover, key political leaders in California all committed their support to AIDS 2020.
-We believe in this opportunity so much that we are committing our time over the next two years to fulfil important roles within the AIDS 2020 CCC and to make this committee one that is responsive to the needs of all people living with and at-risk for HIV.
+We believe in this opportunity so much that we are committing our time over the next two years to fulfil important roles within the AIDS 2020 CCC and to make this committee one that is responsive to the needs of all people living with and vulnerable to acquiring HIV.

-In assuming our roles on the CCC, we commit to planning an impactful AIDS 2020 agenda that allows us to celebrate and learn from our successes while constantly pushing for advances in science, programmes and policy.
+In assuming our roles on the CCC, we committed to planning an impactful AIDS 2020 agenda that allows us to celebrate and learn from our successes while constantly pushing for advances in science, programmes and policy.
 Over the coming months, we will be seeking your input, and working closely with the International AIDS Society and partners to ensure that the conference is as accessible as possible to all who wish to attend.
 We are committed to a global gathering that gives a voice to all communities, shares solutions, and advances the conversation to end this epidemic.

 We are excited to head to the Bay Area of California, a part of the world deeply entwined with the history of the global AIDS response – an international hub of both activism and science.
 The Bay Area has been at the forefront of advances from basic science to treatment and prevention breakthroughs and has been at the frontlines of advocacy, fighting back against unacceptable policies.
 Through the unique partnership of Oakland and San Francisco we can show two sides of the same coin—the successes that San Francisco has had and the struggles that Oakland is still facing.

-Every host city or country comes with its own immigration challenges and we recognize the specific challenges we will face in the US.
+Every host city or country comes with its own immigration challenges and we recognize the specific challenges we face in the US.
 However, strong political commitment is the backbone of a meaningful and impactful conference.
 It was the unparalleled political leadership demonstrated by the State of California that helped secure the bid.
 California, and Oakland and San Francisco in particular, have a long history of resisting unjust policies, including immigration reform and refugee quotas.

 With the selection of the Bay Area for AIDS 2020, we have the chance to elevate US and global HIV concerns on to the national and international stage.
 That includes shining a spotlight on and working to reform unjust policies that restrict entry into the US and other countries and perpetuate a climate of stigma and fear.
 This is a rare moment to put HIV and those most affected, including people of colour, minorities and the economically disadvantaged, at the centre of political discussion.
 It won’t be easy, but we will rise to the challenge and work together – as we always have – on fighting prejudice, racism, sexism and isolationism wherever it happens